 Pocahontas Trail Corridor Study

-This study is examining the Pocahontas Trail corridor between Fire Station 2 and James River Elementary School and engaging the community to identify key transportation needs and define a vision for the future of the corridor.
-The study will identify feasible transportation improvements for all users, including motorists, transit users, pedestrians, and bicyclists.
-The recommended improvements will match the surrounding character of the Pocahontas Trail corridor and address the community’s needs while enhancing quality of life for area residents and users of the corridor.
-The Study Team will develop concept sketches and cost estimates and recommend strategies to prioritize improvements along the corridor after collecting public input.
+This study examined the Pocahontas Trail corridor between Fire Station 2 and James River Elementary School.
+It engaged the community to identify key transportation needs and define a vision for the future of the corridor.
+The study identified feasible transportation improvements for all users to include motorists, transit users, pedestrians and bicyclists.
+The recommended improvements were to match the surrounding character of the Pocahontas Trail corridor and address the community’s needs while enhancing quality of life for area residents and users of the corridor.
+The Study Team developed concept sketches and cost estimates and recommended strategies to prioritize improvements along the corridor after collecting public input.

-The Steering Committee is comprised of representatives from the neighborhoods, churches and businesses along the corridor who have volunteered to advise the County and the Virginia Department of Transportation (VDOT) during this study.
-The group will meet monthly over the next 6 to 8 months.
-The committee’s next meeting will be April 19 at the Grove Christian Outreach Center from 4-6 p.m.
+The Steering Committee was comprised of representatives from the neighborhoods, churches and businesses along the corridor who volunteered to advise the County and the Virginia Department of Transportation (VDOT) during this study.
+The group met six times from the start of the study.
+View meeting materials and summaries.

 - Glenn Carter